When is the self-assessment tax return deadline?

 If you missed that deadline, and registered after 5 October, HMRC will send you a letter or email with a different deadline to file your tax return by – three months from the date on the letter or email.

-The deadline has also passed for those who want to pay your tax bill through an automatic adjustment to your PAYE tax code.
-You would have had to submit your online tax return by midnight on 30 December 2025.
+The deadline has also passed for those who want to pay their tax bill through an automatic adjustment to their PAYE tax code.
+You had to submit your online tax return by midnight on 30 December 2025.

 To pay tax through your PAYE tax code, you have to owe less than £3,000 in income tax from self-employment and must be currently employed or receiving a company pension.